 Try It Thursday – do something you have never done before.
 Be super creative.

 Fantastically Fun Friday – let the kids pick a fun activity to try, or have a swimming day.
-YMCA memberships or local community pools offer lots of activity of fun all summer.
+YMCA memberships or local community pools offer lots of action and fun all summer.

 1 hour of reading